I’ve always wanted to visit India but couldn’t, so instead, India came to me!

 Last week, Matt and I were ecstatic when this snack box turned up in our mail.
 We really enjoy the snack tastings, but this box was like no other.
 When I opened up the box, I had no idea what was inside.

 For us, our little taste of India would probably be completely biased.
 We love India, we love everything from Indian culture, art, music, the people and of course, the cuisine.
-Bristol is a very multicultural city and it’s not uncommon to end up deep in discussions and exchanges.
-When I was young, we used to have rows and rows of shops selling various types of burfi in one area, a treat outing that I fondly remember.
-Many years ago on a vacation to Devon, I remember a family from New Dehli who were cooking up a lamb curry on the other side of the park shelter to us, while we had tea and traditional British cakes.
-What happened was an exchange of cultural treats, discussion and lots of laughter.
-My brother and I played with two young boys whom we had never met and were unlikely to ever meet again.
-We set off a water rocket and shared ideas on how to make it go the highest.
-Today, I have a couple from Western India who live just around the corner from us, and who keep insisting we visit them, just because they accidentally received a parcel for me and I was kind to them.
-I often say that I have never met a bad Indian person and to this day, that still rings true.
+Bristol is a very multicultural city and so it’s not uncommon to end up deep in discussions and exchanges.
+When I was young, we used to have rows and rows of shops selling various types of burfi in one area, a treat that I fondly remember, I also remember meeting a family from New Dehli while on vacation and they were cooking up a lamb curry in the park, while we were sat nearby with tea and traditional British cakes.
+What happened was an acknowledgement, followed by an exchange of cultural treats, discussion and lots and lots of laughter.
+My brother and I played with two young boys whom we had never met before and were unlikely to ever meet again, we set off a water rocket and shared ideas on how to make it go the highest.
+More recently, I have a couple from Western India who live just around the corner from us and who keep insisting we visit them, just because they accidentally received a parcel for me and I was kind to them.
+I often say that I have never met a bad Indian person and to this day, that still rings true!

 Lay’s India’s Magic Masala Potato Chips